codinggambit/my_polite_inquiries/_posts/Program Management/2023-02-06-my-new-blog-post.md

 Handling ambiguity

 Ambiguity can be a big challenge in managing projects.
-Project managers often face ambiguity in goals, requirements, schedules, vision, or other areas related to the project.
+Program managers often face ambiguity in goals, requirements, schedules, vision, or other areas related to the project.
 Your team will look to you to lead during times of ambiguity and change, and flexibility is especially important during these instances.
 Here are some different ways to help your team deal with ambiguity:

     Keep calm.
 In uncertain times, handling ambiguity with grace and poise will help inspire the members of your team to do the same.

     Express empathy.
-As a project manager, it is important to try to understand what your team is thinking and feeling, especially during times of ambiguity.
+As a program manager, it is important to try to understand what your team is thinking and feeling, especially during times of ambiguity.
 Let your team members know that you care about the challenges they are facing and are there to support them.

     Communicate what you know clearly.
 Define the aspects of the project that are confirmed and will not change.
 This helps your team get a better sense of what to expect, regardless of any aspects of the project that are still unknown or changing.